ilchen/cryptopals/index.md

 from the previous challenge.

 The twist of our Montgomery curve has order
-2·modulus + 2 - order-of-curve = 2233970423115425145549737651362517029924.
+2·modulus + 2 - order-of-curve = 233970423115425145549737651362517029924.
 The first gotcha is that the twist is
-not a cyclic curve and just taking small factors of its order will not do. @spdevlin says:
+not a _cyclic_ group and just taking small factors of its order will not do (it does have subgroups that are cyclic though).
+@spdevlin says:
 > Calculate the order of the twist and find its small factors.
 This one should have a bunch under 2^24.

 Well, the small factors are [2, 11, 107, 197, 1621, 105143, 405373, 2323367].
 However you will not be able to find
-a generator of order 2 as there's no subgroup of this order on the twist.
-You will be able to find generators for the other small factors.
-I.e. the twist of the curve has small subgroups of the following orders [11, 107, 197, 1621, 105143, 405373, 2323367].
-For a randomly generated Bob's private key, sending the generators of these subgroups disguised as Alice's public keys, reveals the following facts about Bob's private key b:
+a generator of order 2 if you use assume the twist has a cyclic order of 233970423115425145549737651362517029924.
+You will be able to find generators for the other small factors: [11, 107, 197, 1621, 105143, 405373, 2323367].
+For a randomly generated Bob's private key, sending the generators of these subgroups disguised as Alice's public keys reveals the following facts about Bob's private key b:
 ```
 Generator of order 11 found: 76600469441198017145391791613091732004
 Found b mod 11: 4 or 11-4=7